delfineonx/block-codeloader/README.md

 ```

 Here <code>CL.state("eventName")</code> is a wrapped functionality of <code>Interruption Framework</code>.</br>
-This is made for better debug in case if interruption setup or place where it is used is wrong.</br>
+This is made for better debug, in case if interruption setup or place where it is used is wrong.</br>
-There is also an alternative way to get the same behaviour (less overhead, but may be harder to debug):</br>
+There is also an alternative way to get the same behaviour (much less overhead, but may be harder to debug):</br>

 ```js
 eventName = (...args) => {